Skip to content

 Rennes Cathedral has some astonishing stained-glass windows too.
 Being Roman Catholic, there is also a Roman altar with rich decorations and paintings, in addition to the famous Grand Organ, which was created by Aristide Cavaillé-Coll, France’s 19th-century organ-maker par excellence.
 The visit to the cathedral is a must-do while in the city of Rennes.

 Resting on Rennes’s most gorgeous square, the Town Hall square of Rennes (Place de l’Hôtel de Ville), the Opera House is a historical monument and a landmark of the square.
-The opera house was built in 1836, and it was made in a round shape to fit the curved shape of the Town Hall.
+This architectural masterpiece, perched upon the Place de l’Hôtel de Ville, the city’s most picturesque square, is a symphony of art and architecture, a testament to the city’s rich cultural heritage.

 Les Champs Libres